 Our mission

-We’re on a mission to change the way the justice system sees neurodivergence, and to empower neurodivergent people.
+We’re on a mission to change the way the justice system and legal sector see neurodivergence, and to empower neurodivergent people.

 We want to address neuroinclusion at all levels and from all perspectives of the justice system, from law enforcement to the judiciary.
 Our goal is to educate both those working in and using the justice system to ensure fairness.